 Kimberly J. Becker DIRECTOR San Diego International Airport, President & CEO

-Malin Burnham FOUNDING CHAIR Burnham Foundation, President
+Malin Burnham FOUNDING CHAIR The Burnham Foundation, President

 Shoichi Himono DIRECTOR Inamori Foundation, Executive Managing Director